mtnbikenc/dcaf/docsite/source/rhel_osp_module.rst

 by grouping the nodes into five different types.

 At this point the RHEL OS has been successfully deployed on all hosts in the ``hosts.ini`` file by the Bare-Metal-OS module.
-The CSC DCAF inventory needs to be modified before the module can be used.
+To use the RHEL-OSP automation modify the CSC DCAF inventory and variable files then run the playbook(s).

 Before You Begin
 ----------------